 Running actions#

-SAMSON interface (SAMSON) provides the SAMSON.runCommand() function to easily trigger actions/commands available in SAMSON by their names visible in SAMSON.
+The SAMSON interface (SAMSON) provides the SAMSON.runCommand() function to trigger actions and commands by the names you see in the SAMSON interface.

 Note